Dallas Man Arrested After 5-Month Long Gas Pump Skimmer Investigation In Ellis County

 WAXAHACHIE, Texas (CBSDFW.COM) – The Ellis County Sheriff’s Office said it wrapped up a five-month skimming investigation by executing a search warrant and arrest warrant in Dallas on Thursday, May 20.

-The investigation stemmed from suspicious activity at a gas station in Ellis County.READ MORE: Texas Mom Arrested After Posing As Student, Sneaking Onto Campus Of Daughter's Middle School
+The investigation stemmed from suspicious activity at a gas station in Ellis County.READ MORE: Man Stabbed To Death Outside Plano Bazaar, Suspect In Custody

 As a result, Ellis County criminal investigators determined someone was illegally utilizing, “skimmers” inside the gas pumps.